This article will help you read and understand your pathology report for malignant melanoma of the skin.

 When a cell divides in order to create a new cell the process is called mitosis.
 Pathologists frequently count the number of mitoses in a tumour and this count is called the mitotic rate.

-Most pathology reports describe the mitotic rate as the number of mitotic cells per millimeter square.
+Most pathology reports describe the mitotic rate as the number of mitotic cells per millimetre square.
 The mitotic rate is only described for invasive melanoma.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.